Pickax1/SCuBAGear_Automation/README.md

 ---

-> **NOTE:** You only need to run Steps 1-2 once.
+> **NOTE:** You only need to run **Steps 1-2 once**.
 These steps must be performed by someone with the correct permissions to create and provision resources within your tenant.